-I've never loved my hair as much as I have over the last couple of years and I'm so happy with the colour and condition that it's in right now.
+I've never loved my hair as much as I have over the last few and I'm so happy with the colour and condition that it's in right now.
 My hair has always been a huge part of my identity and for most of my life (apart from my blonde bob phase when I was 20) I've had long and pretty thick hair.

-I've had this blonde-brunette blend hair colour for about 2 years now and as much as I absolutely love it, it does require a lot of upkeep!
-My natural colour is really dark - pretty much the opposite of blonde - so I do have to bleach my hair to achieve this blonde colour.
+I've had this golden blonde/brunette hair colour for about 3 years and I love it, but it require some upkeep!
+My natural colour is really dark - pretty much the opposite of blonde - so I have to bleach my hair to achieve this colour.
 Bleach can definitely be damaging for your hair, which is why you need to make sure you have a good haircare routine to balance out the damage and keep your hair in the healthiest possible condition.

 Find a good stylist

 Your stylist plays a huge role in the condition of your hair and you want to find a stylist who prioritises maintaining the health of your hair as well as the colour.
 I've had so many nightmare stylists in the past who haven't listened to what I've wanted or who have destroyed my hair by leaving bleach on for hours, so finding a good stylist is key.